THE NAKED TRUTH - PART ONE

 The tub, for one thing, was three times the size of any tub he’d ever used before.
 He could stretch out, hands above his head, toes and fingers extended to their fullest, and still not be able to touch both ends of the tub at once.
 He was used to sitting in baths with his knees bent and sticking up out of the water.

 Now he fancied himself a bit of a swim.

-The bath that Dominick found himself in was located somewhere deep within the Central Palace of Haven.
+The bath in which Dominick found himself in was located somewhere deep within the Central Palace of Haven.
 There were actually six palaces in Haven, the Central Palace being just one among them.
 Why there were six, Dominick didn’t know.
 Thus far he hadn’t been told much.
 After he’d made a fool of himself by tripping over his own sword for all of the army of Haven to see, Vivian had led him from the field of battle.

 From there he’d been put in the back of a wagon for the ride in to the city.
 It was a ride he’d not soon forget.
-It was not a ride fraught with danger, nor had there been any thrilling moments in which he’d expected to die, though they were being escorted by what looking like over a hundred armed guards.

 And seat belts?